vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 2. Open the mesa QGIS project by double clicking on it.
 This will open QGIS (as long as you have QGIS installed on your computer)

-If you have not run all sections in the MESA tool, for example the segments section, you may get a pop up saying there are some unavailable layers.
-This is ok, just click on the ‘Keep Unavailable Layers’ button.
+If you have not run all sections in the MESA tool, for example the segments section, you may see a pop up indicating that some layers are unavailable.
+This is expected.
+Simply click on the ‘Keep Unavailable Layers’ button.

 |image20|